Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Today, 300 trees have been replanted and 17 bird species can be found here.
 There's an arboretum, and even a Museum of Natural History, utterly pleasant when a bit of shade is required in summer.

 One of the most fun activities in Bordeaux is hunting down antiques.
-Actually, there's little hunting to be done because they're all over the place.
+Actually, there's little hunting to be done because they're all over the place and easy to find.

 You can wander down the Rue Notre-Dame, or, on Saturdays, rummage through the stalls on the Place St Michel.
 The antique shops bordering the place spill out into the square on weekends and you may find it all hard to resist: vintage grocery shops, antique stores, old-fashioned fishmongers, bistrots, design shops – no global brands here, just good old businesses that have often been around for generations.